ScaledMarkets/dabl/langref/namespace_decl.md

 There must be one and only one namespace declaration in a DABL file.

+## Namespace Declared In Multiple Files

 Multiple DABL files can
-specify the same namespace: in that case, the files are logically combined.
-It is an error if there are any conflicts when combining.
+specify the same namespace: in that case, each file adds to the same namespace, but only the public elements of each file are shared among the other files.
+It is an error if there are any conflicts.